cloudfoundry/docs-bosh/content/aws-cpi.md

 * **kms\_key\_arn** [String, optional]: Encrypts the disks using an encryption key stored in the [AWS Key Management Service (KMS)](https://aws.amazon.com/kms/).
 The format of the ID is `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`.
 Be sure to use the Key ID, not the Alias.
 If this property is omitted and `encrypted` is `true`, the disks will be encrypted using your account's default `aws/ebs` encryption key.
 Available in v67+.
 * **metadata_options** [Hash, optional]: Metadata configuration options that are set on a VM during creation.
 These options should be snake-cased properties accepted by the [ModifyInstanceMetadataOptions endpoint](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceMetadataOptions.html). e.g. `http_put_response_hop_limit`.
 If `metadata_options` is configured both at the global CPI level and as a VM extension, the VM extension properties take precedence.
 Available in v91+.
+* **enable\_describe\_instance\_types** [Boolean, optional]: When `true` (default), the CPI calls the `ec2:DescribeInstanceTypes` API to accurately detect NVMe characteristics for EBS volume paths and raw instance storage device naming.
+Set to `false` to use a built-in static list of known instance families instead, which requires no `ec2:DescribeInstanceTypes` IAM permission but may not cover instance families released after this CPI version.
+Defaults to `true`.

 See [all configuration options](https://bosh.io/jobs/aws_cpi?source=github.com/cloudfoundry/bosh-aws-cpi-release).